Tropical Storm Hilary makes landfall along Mexico's Baja coast, carrying deluge to California

 ENSENADA, Mexico (AP) — Tropical Storm Hilary made landfall along Mexico's Baja California coast Sunday as concerns mounted over the storm causing what could be deadly flash flooding in the border city of Tijuana, Southern California and places as far north as Idaho that rarely get such heavy rain.

-Forecasters warned the storm could cause extreme flooding, mudslides and even tornadoes.
-Parts of the U.S. Southwest could be hit with once-in-a-century rains and there is a good chance Hilary could break all-time records as the wettest known tropical cyclone to douse Nevada, Oregon and Idaho.
+Other western states could be hit with once-in-a-century rains, with a good chance Hilary could break all-time records as the wettest known tropical cyclone to douse Nevada, Oregon and Idaho.
+Hilary was expected to remain a tropical storm into central Nevada early Monday before dissipating.

 As of 11 a.m.
 Pacific time, Hilary was located about 215 miles (340 kilometers) south-southeast of San Diego, the National Hurricane Center reported.
 Hilary had maximum sustained winds of 65 mph (100 kph) and was moving northwest at 25 mph (41 kph).